Quansight/Quansight-website/apps/consulting/posts/open-source-natural-language-processing-libraries-to-get-you-started.md

 ![](/posts/open-source-natural-language-processing-libraries-to-get-you-started/nlp-img-1.png)

-The relatively recent advancements in open source Artificial Intelligence (AI) technologies is revolutionary and demonstrable of producing unrivaled value to computing.
+The relatively recent advancements in open source Artificial Intelligence (AI) technologies are revolutionary and demonstrable of producing unrivaled value to computing.
 Chief among the subsets of AI is Natural Language Processing (NLP), which constitutes my primary focus and area of expertise.
 I am also an ardent advocate of Open Source Software (OSS), so it follows that I believe AI ought to